-Unique in the nation's capital, Cumberland Heritage Village Museum provides an immersive, fun, and educational experience that showcases life in the 1920s and 30s with dozens of heritage and true-to-the-era reproduction buildings – including a working sawmill and blacksmith forge – heritage breed farm animals, people in costume, vintage tractor-pulled wagon rides, and so much more.
+Unique in the nation's capital, Cumberland Heritage Village Museum provides an immersive, fun, and educational experience that showcases life in the 1920s and 30s with dozens of heritage and true-to-the-era reproduction buildings – including a working sawmill and blacksmith shop– heritage breed farm animals, people in costume, vintage tractor-pulled wagon rides, and so much more.
 There's no need to drive more than 30 minutes beyond downtown Ottawa to step back in time at a historic village!
 Whether it's for a casual day trip to escape the daily grind, to take advantage of all our open space to relax on the Village Green playing vintage games, or to take part in one of our special events, Cumberland Heritage Village Museum always offers a unique experience that encourages you to play in the past and make memories for the future.

 Cumberland Heritage Village Museum

 Locations and hours